Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

     http://services.arcgisonline.com/arcgis/rest/services/World_Imagery/MapServer/WMTS/1.0.0/WMTSCapabilities.xml

-To use the map you download the XML file and rename it to let's say: _World_Topo.wmts_.
+To use the map you download the XML file and rename it, let's say: _World_Topo.wmts_.
 Move the file into QMapShack's map path and you can use the map online.

 ## Sources of Maps and DEM files